bizkittyboy/bizkittyboy/README.md

 -Yeah I don't talk much sometimes...sorry.

 -I show how much I like someone by doing actions or sitting/lying close to them 💖

+-If I really think you're cool, maybe I'll make u but in a plush version ^^

 -My fav interests if you want to interact with me: